expressiveco/AspnetCoreWebConfigForEnvironment/README.md

-# AspnetCoreWebConfigForEnvironment

-ASP.NET CORE Web.config files for Development and Production environments

-* How to configure environment?
+* How to configure environment within Web.config for IIS?

   Set the related value of ASPNETCORE_ENVIRONMENT property in Project.user.csproj.
     - <ASPNETCORE_ENVIRONMENT>**Production**</ASPNETCORE_ENVIRONMENT>